erikjuhani/brewp/README.md

 `$HOME/bin` folder.
 The script will automatically create such folder if it does not exist.
 However one should remember to add this location to `PATH`.

+### Updating

+`brewp` keeps track of HEAD commit hash as the version, which is annotated to the `brewp` shell script file.
+To update `brewp` to latest version run the install script again.

 ### Note

 `brewp` expects that `brew` and `gum` are installed and found in the `PATH`.